-Core Spreads offer three ways to trade: Forex, CFDs, Spread Betting.
+Core Spreads three ways: Forex, CFDs, Spread Betting.

 To open a live account, you’ll need a minimum deposit of at least $1.
 Alternatively, Core Spreads offer a demo account that you can use to practice and familiarise yourself with their platform.